epsylon3/odbgscript/doc/ReadMe.txt

 ASK question
 ------------
-Displays an input box with the specified question and lets user enter a response.
+Display an input box with the specified question and lets user enter a response.
 Sets the reserved $RESULT variable (0 if cancel button was pressed).
 You have also the length in $RESULT_1 (divised by 2 for hex entries)
 Example: